jz-dai/DaiStephanZhang_ENV797_TSA_FinalProject/README.md

 All R code is contained in Rmarkdown documents location in the `Code` folder.

--   Wrangling_Visualization: Contains the upload and basic wrangling of monthly data, subsetting into training and test data, and an initial visualization of the entire dataset.
+-   Wrangling: Contains the upload and basic wrangling of monthly data, subsetting into training and test data, and an initial visualization of the entire dataset.

--   Methane_Forecasting: Contains all of the methane forecasts conducted using solely methane concentration data.
+-   Rachael_Methane_Forecasting: Contains all of the methane forecasts conducted using solely methane concentration data conducted by Rachael with some code from Zhuocheng and Jingze included.

--   Temperature_Forecasting: Contains all of the temperature forecasts conducted using methane concentration data as a predictor for temperature.
+-   Rachael_Temperature_Forecasting: Contains all of the temperature forecasts conducted using methane concentration data as a predictor for temperature conducted by Rachael.

+-   Forecast_Averaging: Contains all of the code that will process all produced forecasts and calculate the average forecasts of every combination and their performance statistics.

 -   Final_Project: Contains all of the most relevant output from all of the above scripts and the analysis write-up.